ABOUT US CONTACT US DISCLAIMER HOME LINKS NEWS AND VIEWS

 There is even a choice for an immediate cash advance in addition to monthly allotments.
 And borrowers can change funds distribution plans as many times as they wish.

-AWARENESS Consumer, i.e., senior homeowner or adult child learns about Reverse Mortgages or particular product from article, ad, direct mail, word-of-mouth, Broker, etc.
+AWARENESS Consumer, i.e., senior Homeowner or adult child, learns about Reverse Mortgages or a particular product from an article, ad, direct mail, word-of-mouth, Broker, etc.

-COUNSELING Consumer is urged to participate in a free consumer education session with a HUD approved counselor.
-This can be done by phone.
-The purpose of the session is to explain the legal and financial consequences of obtaining a Reverse Mortgage.
+COUNSELING Consumer is required to participate in a Consumer Education Session with a HUD approved counselor.
+This can be done by phone or in person.
+The purpose of the session is to explain the legal and financial considerations of obtaining a Reverse Mortgage.
 This session ensures that you understand the program and your obligations as stated in the loan agreement.
-For HECM loans and Fannie Mae Home Keeper loans, consumer education from a HUD approved housing agency, a nonprofit counseling agency, is mandatory.
-Upon completion, you are provided with a Certificate of Counseling which is then given to your Lender as evidence of completion.
+Upon completion, you will be provided with a Certificate of Counseling which is then given to your Lender as evidence of completion.
 The certificate expires 180 days after the session.

-APPLICATION - DISCLOSURE Consumer fills out application for Reverse Mortgage with Lender and selects payment option: fixed monthly payments for life, fixed monthly payments for finite period, lump sum payment, line of credit, or combination of monthly payments and line of credit.
-Consumer decides, if option is available, whether to purchase deferred annuity as part of transaction.
-Lender discloses to consumer the estimated total cost of the loan as required by Federal Truth in Lending Act.
-Lender collects money for credit report, if applicable, and home appraisal.
-Consumer provides Lender with required documents, i.e., photo identification, verification of Social Security number, copy of deed to home, information on any existing mortgage(s) on property, and their Counseling Certificate, if required.
+APPLICATION - DISCLOSURE Consumer completes the application for Reverse Mortgage with Lender and selects payment option: fixed monthly payments for life, fixed monthly payments for term, lump sum payment, line of credit, or combination of all the options.
+Consumer provides Lender with required documents, i.e., photo identification, verification of Social Security number, copy of deed to home, home owner's insurance declaration page, information on any existing mortgage(s) on property, and their Counseling Certificate.

 PROCESSING Appraiser prepares appraisal report.
 If structural problems are noticed or suspected, physical inspection of home is ordered.

-UNDERWRITING After receiving all pertinent information and data, the Lender finalizes the loan parameters with consumer, i.e., payment option, annuity or not, frequency of loan interest rate adjustments, packages loan, and submits package to underwriting department for underwriting and final approval.
+UNDERWRITING After receiving all pertinent information and data, the Lender finalizes the loan parameters with Consumer, i.e., payment options, packages loan, and submits package to underwriting department for underwriting and final approval.

 CLOSING Following approval, closing (signing) of loan is scheduled.
 Initial and expected interest rates are set.
-These affect the amount of funds available to consumer, along with the age of borrower(s) and value of the home.
+These affect the amount of funds available to Consumer, along with the age of borrower(s) and value of the home.
 Closing papers and final figures are prepared.
 Closing costs are normally financed as part of loan.
-Previous payments by consumer for appraisal and credit reports may be refunded or used to reduce the closing costs financed.
-Lender or title company has consumer sign loan papers, checks, etc. Any existing debt on the home is paid off.
+Previous payments, if any, by Consumer for appraisal may be refunded or used to reduce the closing costs financed.
+Lender or title company has Consumer sign loan papers.
+Any existing debt on the home is paid off.
 A new lien is placed on the home.
-The borrower may use the loan proceeds for any purpose.
-The interest rate charged on the loan generally is adjusted periodically, i.e. monthly or yearly.
-During the life of loan, servicing agent disburses monthly payments to the borrower, if this option is chosen, advances line of credit funds to the borrower upon request, collects any repayments by the borrower on the line of credit and sends periodic statements to the borrower.

-REPAYMENT Consumer does not make any monthly mortgage payments to lender during the life of the loan.
-The Reverse Mortgage becomes fully repayable upon: a) the death of the borrower or last co-borrower; b) the sale of the home by the borrower; c) a permanent move from the home by the borrower, i.e., to a nursing home, or another event, after which the home is no longer the borrower’s principal residence.
+REPAYMENT Consumer is not required to make any monthly mortgage payments to lender during the life of the loan.
+The Reverse Mortgage becomes fully repayable upon: a) the death of the borrower or last co-borrower; b) the sale of the home; c) a permanent move from the home by the borrower, i.e., to a nursing home, or another event, after which the home is no longer the borrower’s principal residence for 365 days in a row.
 The loan may be repaid by the borrower or borrower’s heirs-estate, with or without a sale of the home.

 This is the where you are, right now.
 You are taking the time to learn about the Reverse Mortgage program to determine if it is appropriate for your situation.

-A counseling session can be done by phone.
-The purpose of counseling is to explain the legal and financial consequences of obtaining a Reverse Mortgage.
+A counseling session can be done by phone or in person with a HUD approved counseling agency.
+The purpose of counseling is to explain the legal and financial considerations of obtaining a Reverse Mortgage.
 Counseling ensures that you understand the program and your obligations as stated in the loan agreement.
-Upon completion you are provided with a Certificate of Borrower Counseling which is given to your Lender as evidence of completion.
+Upon completion you are provided with a Certificate of Counseling, which is given to your Lender as evidence of completion.
 The certificate expires 180 days after the session.

 You have three business days after closing in which to cancel the loan, the three day Right of Rescission period.
-Upon expiration of this period, the cash is available to you in the form of the payment option you selected.
+Upon expiration of this period, the initial draw you selected is usually available by the 5th day.
+Monthly payments are usually received at the beginning of the new month after a 3 week set up period.

 Q. Am I qualified for a Reverse Mortgage if I currently have an existing loan on my home?